rbolio/BolioDnD/episodes/AquiEmpiezaHen.md

 Theres a vampire in the biggest tree, asking to be released from his punishment.

-Janderson Sunstar, he was a warropr with Sariel, but in avernus he betrayed his friends...turned back and closed the portal.
+Janderson Sunstar, he was a warropr with Sariel (Hell riders!
+They were Sariels private army), but in avernus he betrayed his friends...turned back and closed the portal.